 Second Harvest Food Bank

-The largest collector and distributor of food on the Peninsula, Second Harvest Food Bank distributed nearly 46 million pounds of food last year.
+The largest collector and distributor of food on the Peninsula, Second Harvest Food Bank distributes 40 million or more pounds of food every year.
 It gathers donations from individuals and businesses and distributes food to more than 231,000 people each month through more than 700 agencies and distribution sites in San Mateo and Santa Clara counties.